whatthefork/ig-contact-form/README.txt

 <i>*If you like the plugin, please vote for it!*</i>

 == Installation ==
-1. Upload IG ContactForm to the /wp-content/plugins/ directory
+1. Upload IG Contact Form to the /wp-content/plugins/ directory
 2. Activate the plugin through the \\\\\\\'Plugins\\\\\\\' menu in WordPress

 == Screenshots ==

-1. IG ContactForm layout
+1. IG Contact Form layout
-2. IG ContactForm Fields
+2. IG Contact Form Fields
 3. Form Style
 4. Form Entries Store